-The panel can be ARMED INSTANT when the or we keys on the Keyfob have been programmed for Instant [81-84].
-To arm the system with Instant protection press the wey, then press and hold the we or we key for 1.5s to arm the panel with INSTANT protection.
+The panel can be ARMED INSTANT when the or magnetic keys on the Keyfob have been programmed for Instant [81-84].
+To arm the system with Instant protection press the magnetic key, then press and hold the magnetic key for 1.5s to arm the panel with INSTANT protection.